 But the vast majority of bitcoin users don't get significantly more privacy than they would with traditional bank transfers, and they probably get much less than they would by paying with cash.
 That's because it's possible to link a user's pseudonyms together by studying patterns in the blockchain.
 Several blockchain analysis firms already offer their services to law enforcement.
 What's more, most users leave a paper trail when they buy or sell bitcoin in exchange for dollars or other fiat currencies, as reputable exchange services record identities to comply with "know your customer" laws.
 The most technically savvy users can still hide their identities through coin-mixing protocols, in which users swap coins with each other to jumble ownership patterns, but these remain difficult and sparsely used.
 Some bitcoin competitors offer stronger built-in privacy, but these currencies are much less popular.

-Bitcoin is beyond the reach of the law.
+the reach of the law.

 In bitcoin's early days it was the currency of choice for a multimillion-dollar underground drug market called the Silk Road, prompting critics, from JPMorgan Chase's chief executive to France's financial-market regulator to Nobel laureate Joseph Stiglitz, to claim that bitcoin is a haven for those seeking to evade the law.
 (Stiglitz said that it "ought to be outlawed.")
 And even bitcoin's advocates sometimes say, as one analysis put it, that the technology is "one step ahead of anti-competitive laws and unfriendly jurisdictions."